Estimated reading time: 3 minutes

 A Business Merging Agreement is a formal legal contract that sets the terms and conditions under which two or more companies agree to combine their operations into a single entity.
 A merger involves consolidating assets, liabilities, and operations to create a stronger, unified organisation.
 By pooling resources, businesses often aim to achieve economies of scale, expand their market presence, and increase competitiveness.

-The purpose of a Business Merging Agreement is to provide a clear framework for how companies will unite.
+The purpose of the Agreement is to provide a clear framework for how companies will unite.
 The scope covers asset transfers, assumption of liabilities, ownership distribution, management structure, and regulatory approvals.
 This clarity helps prevent misunderstandings and ensures all parties understand their obligations in the merger process.

 Drafting and Negotiation